Ting-Bao/tsflearning/README.md

       -o ../../4.post_progress/5.08_pred
       ```

-    - You can see the band comparison (DFT band in rad lines and predicted one in blue) like:
+    - You can visualize the band comparison (DFT band in red and predicted one in blue) as follows:

       <img src="Figures/band_compare_5.08.png" style="zoom:25%;" />

   - Hamiltonian error:

-    - Noting the inference results can be analyzed since both the DFT and predicted results are put into the graph file `HGraph-xx-.pkl`, run:
+    - It is possible to analyze the inference results since both the DFT and predicted results are stored in the graph file `HGraph-xx-.pkl`.
+To do this, run the following command:

       ```
       # run in the folder including test_result.h5, src/train.ini, src/dataset_info.json, src/target_blocks.json